-Persabus Pottery (Tel. +44(0)1496-840753 on the road to Bunnahabhain offers a variety of products, ranging from cups to lamps to night lights to whisky jugs.
-Most designs by Arra and Iomhar Fletcher are Islay or Celtic inspired.
+Persabus Pottery (Tel. +44(0)1496-840753) on the road to Bunnahabhain used to offer a variety of products, ranging from cups to lamps to night lights to whisky jugs.
+Most designs by Arra and Iomhar Fletcher were Islay or Celtic inspired.
+Unfortunately it closed in summer 2008, although you might still be able to find a few last bits and pieces in the old pottery shop or in some other places.